kanriapp/kanri/README.md

 ## 📋 Roadmap (planned features)

+See a full progress log in the Projects tab.

 - [ ] UI improvements like a bar for quick actions in the board view
 - [ ] Cloud sync capabilities using a custom backend or Supabase
 - [ ] More card properties like a due date or sub-tasks